goodekat/WhoseEgg/README.md

   - Emailed copyright people about using the figures and added statement
   - Added an FAQ to help page
   - Made the figures taller not to overlap
+  - Added button to jump to help page from input page
+  - Changed header names to not be underscored
+  - Changed wording on how the zooming can be done

 ## To do list for app